compassion fatigue, emotional depletion, and leadership stress with specialized psychoanalytic support." />

 Dr. Matthew Paldy, PhD, LP

 Human resources professionals are often the emotional and operational backbone of their organizations.
-You mediate conflicts, support employee well-being, and guide complex change initiatives—all while carrying the weight of your teams’ successes and challenges.
-In my Manhattan practice, I provide psychotherapy-informed guidance for HR and OD leaders, helping you build resilience, maintain clarity, and lead sustainably under intense pressure.
-I've worked in talent management, taught in MBA programs, and consulted for HR departments at major firms.
-My experience and clinical depth gives you the help you may need.
+You mediate conflicts, support employee well-being, and guide complex change initiatives—all while carrying the weight of your teams' successes and challenges.
+In my Manhattan practice, I provide psychotherapy-informed guidance for NYC human resources professionals who struggle with burnout, depression, or anxiety.
+I help you regain your balance, build influence, gain clarity, and lead effectively under pressure.
+I've worked in talent management, developed organizational development programs, taught leadership and management in MBA programs, and consulted for human resources departments at major firms.
+My corporate experience and specialized clinical depth offers you the help you may want.

 Research confirms that HR professionals experience high levels of stress and burnout.
 For example, HR burnout has become a top people priority.
 Together, we will address the psychological aspects of your work and help you manage compassion fatigue, prevent burnout, and strengthen your emotional resilience.